gnon17/DAG-Node-Monitor/README.md

 9. If you feel like testing the alerts against your node, you can use the following commands to leave and rejoin the L1 network - "sudo nodectl restart-p intnet-l1".
 This should take a minute or two and be long enough for your node to leave the L1 pool, generate an alert, and then rejoin, which should result in another alert showing your node is back online.
 If that command finishes too quickly, use the three commands below.
 You'll be disconnected from the L1 pool for 2-4 minutes, which should be enough time to generate a down alert, and then the alert that your node is back in the ready state:
     - sudo nodectl leave -p intnet-l1 (replace intnet with your profile if it's named differently)
     - sudo nodectl stop -p intnet-l1
-    - suco nodectl restart -p intentl1
+    - sudo nodectl restart -p intentl1

 ### How to Monitor your Node using Linux
 The example below uses Ubuntu and cron, which is the equivalent of a Windows scheduled task.
 I did this on the node itself and it had no impact on resource utilization since the script requires almost no resources.
 As mentioned in the Windows instructions, ideally you'll want this running on a machine that's on 24/7 so you don't miss alerts.